MyOwnSling/SlingControl/README.md

 Keepassxc is used to securely store secrets such as passwords, API keys, etc. Required secrets must be populated in an associated Keepass database.

 # Getting Started
+**Note:** the included core modules are empty and will do nothing out of the box; you will have to write something first.
 1. cd SlingControl/docker
 2. Run **./run-container <path to keepass database (kdbx file)> -c** and enter database password when prompted
 3. Wait for the build to complete; the container will start running afterward (omit the **-c** from the above command to run without rebuilding)